-Updated May 2026 — 40+ shoes tested over 4,000+ miles
+Updated June 2026 — 63 shoes tested over 12,500+ miles

 ⚡ Quick Answer: The best running shoes depend on your foot type, gait, and goals.
-For most runners, the Brooks Ghost 17 (neutral) or ASICS Gel-Kayano 32 (stability) are the safest starting points.
+For most runners, the Brooks Ghost 18 (neutral) or ASICS Gel-Kayano 32 (stability) are the safest starting points.
 Below I break down every category with tested recommendations.

-📖 What’s in This Guide ▼ Click to expand
+📖 What’s Inside ▼ Click to expand

 - How I Test Running Shoes

-- Quick Picks: Best Running Shoes by Category
+- Quick Picks by Category

 - Best Running Shoes by Foot Type

-- Best Running Shoes by Activity
+- Best Shoes by Running Activity

-- Best Running Shoes by Runner Type
+- Best Shoes by Runner Profile

-- How to Choose the Right Running Shoe
+- How to Choose Running Shoes

 - Individual Shoe Reviews